-The biggest issue facing Moorabool community in the last few years is the brown coal Exploration License held by Mantle Mining in and around Bacchus Marsh.
+The biggest issue facing Moorabool community over the last few years has been the brown coal Exploration License held by Mantle Mining in and around Bacchus Marsh.
 Check out our No New Coal Bacchus Marsh page for more details or the campaign's ongoing facebook page.

-2016 Annual Photographic Competition - click here for details .
+2016 Annual Photographic Competition - click here for details of the winners.

 Some of the other activities we create and participate in are:

 - Providing information for the general community, (eg. Western Water have a great resource called Home Harvest.
 Check it out here).

 - Solar Information sessions